emismol/regex-tutorial/tutorial.md

 # All About RegEx

-Introductory paragraph (replace this with your text)

 Regular Expressions (RegEx) are objects in js that match character combinations in a string to create search patterns which can be used for search and replace functionalities.

 ## Summary

-Briefly summarize the regex you will be describing and what you will explain.
-Include a code snippet of the regex.
-Replace this text with your summary.

 I will be explaining and demoing a replace regex.
 Please see my code below.